Kampung Boy (TV series): Characters

 The protagonist of the series is a nine-year-old boy named Mat, who typically wears a sarong pelikat and a white singlet.
 Sporting a broad nose, small eyes, and untidy black hair, the short and rounded boy resembles his creator, Lat, as a child.
-Mat has a younger sister, Ana, and they live in a house with their father and mother, Yap and Yah, respectively.
+Mat has a younger sister, Ana, and they live in a house with their father and mother, Yeop and Yah, respectively.
 Their nuclear family structure is predominant in the village.
-Yap's mother, Opah, does not live with them but is often seen in their house.
+Yeop's mother, Opah, does not live with them but is often seen in their house.
 Also frequently appearing are Mat's buddies, Bo and Tak, whose names are components of the Malay word botak (bald).
 The two are styled after comic characters of traditional wayang kulit (shadow play); Bo is the more intelligent of the pair, while Tak has a tendency to be a show-off.
 Other supporting characters include Normah (a girl formerly from the city) and Mrs. Hew (Mat's teacher).

 The Malay and English voices of the characters were dubbed by Malaysian voice actors.
 Child actors were employed for the younger roles; however, Mat, Ana, Bo, and Tak were voiced by actors who were in their early twenties.
 Certain actors had the task of voicing multiple roles; for example, the voice director was responsible for speaking the roles of Yah and Mrs. Hew.
 Initially, voice talents were hired in Los Angeles to dub the English version, but they "kept slipping into a Jamaican accent".
 Although this soundtrack was not used in the series, the producers felt it was too humorous to waste and included it in The Making of Kampung Boy, which was broadcast a week before the start of the series.